How to Promote Women in Leadership Roles

 What Organizations Can Do to Help Women Utilize Their Strengths

-With this in mind, I interviewed Susan Lucas-Conwell who is the Global Chief Executive Officer at Great Place to Work®.
-An accomplished business leader, Susan provides keen perspective on how building and maintaining great workplace culture drives business success.
+With this in mind, Susan Lucas-Conwell who is the Global Chief Executive Officer at Great Place to Work® participated in an interview.
+An accomplished business leader, Susan provides a keen perspective on how building and maintaining great workplace culture drives business success.
 She is also an expert on how women can flourish in leadership roles in organizations.

 Susan Heathfield: What are the biggest challenges women face in the workplace?

 Susan Lucas-Conwell: Many of the challenges that women face in the workplace are the same as those for men.
 These challenges include work/life balance, parenting, juggling many responsibilities and multitasking.